-As we are currently unable to have on-site school tours at Bounds Green at the moment, we invite you to see our Reception virtual video tours below.
+We are happy to say that we are able to have on-site school tours again, they run every Monday and Thursday (with the occasional Friday) at 9:30am, please call the school office to book a place.
+In the meantime, we invite you to see our Reception virtual video tours below.
 Underneath there is also a selection of frequently asked questions which you will hopefully find useful, but if you have any other questions that you can’t find on there then please feel welcome to give us a call on 0208 888 8824 or email to the main admin email address: firstname.lastname@example.org.

 Frequently Asked Questions